 Thick Hide: Their unusually thick hide grants a +1 bonus to toughness.

 Infected Bite: Anyone wounded* by a bite from this creature must make a Vigor check or suffer another wound.
 If the Vigor check succeeds, they managed to resist the infectious saliva from infecting them.
 If the check fails, they must make additional Vigor checks every hour, each failure results in another wound.
 If they succeed on two consecutive Vigor checks after failing the first, they manage to shake the infection.
 If incapacitated, they need to make a roll on the incapacitation table at a -4 (rather than the normal -3). *NOTE: Someone shaken, but not wounded has not been infected.

 Acute Hearing: Large, bat-like ears give the creature an uncanny sense of hearing and echolocation.
-They get a +2 bonus to track by sound.
+They get a +2 bonus to survival checks when tracking by sound.
 They also suffer a -2 penalty to resist negative effects of sound based attacks.

 Fleet-Footed: Roll a d10 when running instead of a d6.

 Light Sensitive: These are nocturnal hunters and actively try to avoid bright light.
 They suffer a -2 penalty to all trait rolls when in daylight or equivalent artificial light.
 They will tend to flee from bright spotlights.

 Note: The infected bite and light sensitivity is entirely from Hunter Shea’s novel but I absolutely loved those aspects!